corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/building-the-docs.md

 # Build the docs

-The documentation source files are under the `../content` directory in the [corda-docs-portal](https://github.com/corda/corda-docs-portal/) repository, and is written in `markdown` format.
+The documentation source files are under the `../content` directory in the [corda-docs-portal](https://github.com/corda/corda-docs-portal/) repository, and are written in `markdown` format.

 The documentation output in HTML format is generated using [Hugo](https://github.com/gohugoio/hugo/releases).
-You can build and edit the docs locally using npm and a markdown editor.
+You can build and edit the docs locally using `npm` and a `markdown` editor.

 ## Build the docs locally